Ostry7/Kubernetes/Minikube/readme.md

 cm9vdA==
 ```

-To add secrets we can create `secret.yml:`
+And then we can add secrets we can create `secret.yml:`

 ```yml
 secret: